simschul/IEooc_MRIO_exercise/README.md

 Hardadi, Gilang, Alexander Buchholz, and Stefan Pauliuk.
 “Implications of the Distribution of German Household Environmental Footprints across Income Groups for Integrating Environmental and Social Policy Design.”
 Journal of Industrial Ecology 25, no. 1 (2020). https://doi.org/10.1111/jiec.13045.

+## License

+The material is made available under a Creative Commons Licence.
+It can be used in own teaching, modified and expanded.